 - What if the train had taken three-days to complete the trip (instead of 24-hours)?

 The Union player gains points by forcing wagon train units to retreat from combat.
 2 VP per hex retreated.

 Wagon trains are discouraged from extended marching, since for each D or 1 result from extended march the Union player gains points.
 3 VP each

 For each wagon train that fails to reach Williamsport the Union player gains 10 VP.

 The only way the CSA can recover victory points is by causing Union manpower losses in combat. -1 VP each.
 For this reason, it seems to be a tightrope walk for the CSA.
-It will be interesting to see the results of Round 2 in the GCACW email tournament for indications (or lack) of play balance.
+Nevertheless, in the sixteen games played during Round 2 of the GCACW email tournament the Confederates had 12 wins and 4 losses.